 People invited by UC Davis to give lectures, seminars, or concerts may be paid an honorarium instead of reimbursement for travel expenses or other fees.

 Be sure that these guests are paid through a Disbursement Voucher (DV) in KFS.
 Payments made to other UC employees must be paid through a Temporary Intercampus Appointment/Intercampus One-Time Payment form.
+For UC Davis academic employees refer to APM-666.

 If you pay honorariums to guest speakers, learn these best practices.